michaelsbradleyjr/vps-setup/README.md

 **At this point I know the root password and can either access the VPS's console or can login via ssh.**

-# Login as root and change the root password
+# Login as root and change the password

 *[ `#` will denote a root shell prompt ]*